Splinked/OrderUpdateSystem/README.md

 If a work order is already in the status of the status change request, then a validation message is returned.

+TODO:
+- Web API enpoint to accept JSON/XML requests for order actions
+- Authorisation servce for login and enhancments to the existing operator functionality